Tribb/DB-backup/README.md

 ## Synopsis
 Backs up your PS4's databases.
 Removed all the useless stuff when you just need a quick db Backup, You can use the original for saves.
+If no usb used then local backups are made

  For the payloads built with the most recent firmware supported visit [this repo].

 ## Notes
 - Contribute translations for the decription in `meta.json`